5 Reasons You Need More Than a Plunger to Clear Clogged Drains

 PEX pipes have become a focal point for class action litigations largely because of the substantial financial setbacks many are encountering, stemming from the pipes’ inadequate design.

-What Makes CPVC a great pipe for Homes?
+Flowguard Gold CPVC a great pipe for your homes repipe

-CPVC made in America by Lubrizol, is the ideal material for home water pipes, supported by stringent production standards that guarantee exceptional quality.
+Flowguard Gold CPVC is made in the USA by Lubrizol, is the ideal material for home water pipes, supported by stringent production standards that guarantee exceptional quality.
 In contrast, imported pipes often prioritize cost-cutting measures, resulting in substandard manufacturing tolerances.

 One of the key advantages of CPVC pipe lies in its purposeful design to facilitate the transportation of chlorine.
 As we know, chlorine is an essential and effective element used for water sanitization.
 However, many other pipe materials, such as PEX, copper, and gray polybutylene, suffer from chlorine incompatibility, leading to their eventual failure.
 This crucial drawback renders them unreliable for maintaining water safety.
 On the other hand, CPVC pipe boasts unparalleled resistance to chlorine, making it the optimal choice for conveying chemically treated water.